CarolineHaslebacher/Astroclimate-future-project/README.md

 # Astroclimate-future-project
-Impact of climate change on astronomical observations, assessed with high-resolution global climate models
+Impact of climate change on astronomical observations, assessed with high-resolution global climate models from HighResMIP.